jjeanius/chefilicious_cli_gem/lib/Notes.md

 * The application will scrape the information from various company websites and allow the consumer to see product information and make a selection.

 * The application will collect the following information:
-Food, Price, Allergens, Serving_Size, Skill, cooking_time
+Food, Price, Allergens, Serving_Size, Skill, Cooking_time

 * Type of Meal:
 Breakfast, Lunch, Dinner, Dessert, Date Night